-We assist clients with construction law issues, including resolution of construction disputes through mediation, arbitration and litigation in state and federal courts.
+Our construction lawyers in our Doylestown and Norristown law offices assist clients with all types of construction law issues, including resolution of construction disputes through mediation, arbitration, and construction litigation in state and federal courts.
 Clients in our construction litigation practice include contractors, homeowners, business owners, builders, subcontractors, developers, suppliers (including a major home improvement retail chain) and financial institutions.
 It is our goal in every case to resolve our client’s matter in the most effective, economical and efficient manner.

-The attorneys in our construction law practice work closely with other practices in our firm to provide our clients with comprehensive services.
+Our real estate attorneys in our construction law practice work closely with other practices in our law firm to provide our clients with comprehensive services.
 Issues we handle include those involving the following:

 - Commercial litigation